Two-year German yields rise along with short-term rates

 * Belgium outperforms after reduced 2014 borrowing plan

-LONDON, Dec 11 Two-year German yields ground higher on Wednesday, tracking a recent rise in short-term lending rates as liquidity in money markets declined and investors absorbed supply.
+LONDON, Dec 11 Two-year German yields crept higher on Wednesday, tracking a recent rise in short-term lending rates on the back of falling liquidity in money markets and as investors absorbed supply.

-Some in the market brought forward bets on when the Federal Reserve would begin to scale back its monetary stimulus after above-forecast U.S. jobs data last week, although the consensus remains for a March move.
+Some in the market brought forward bets of when the Federal Reserve would begin to scale back its monetary stimulus after above-forecast U.S. jobs data last week, though the consensus remains for a March move.

-German 2-year yields rose 2.2 basis points to 0.22 percent, as the bond underperformed the rest of the curve.
+Two-year German yields rose 1.2 bps to 0.21 percent, as the bond underperformed the rest of the curve.

-Short-dated German bonds have come under pressure on signs of money-market tightening before year-end.
-Euro-priced bank-to-bank lending rates hit fresh highs on Wednesday as expectations waned that the ECB would move soon reverse the drop in excess money-market liquidity.

-A German sale of 4.38 billion euros of two-year bonds also kept the bonds on the back foot.
-The auction drew bids for 1.7 times the amount on offer, compared with 2.2 times in November, even though yields were lower then.
+Germany sold 4.38 billion euro of two-year bonds, drawing bids for 1.7 times the amount on offer, compared with 2.2 times in November even though yields were lower then.

-Bund futures rose 13 ticks to settle at 140.30.
-Cash 10-year yields were 2 bps lower at 1.82 percent, retreating from a seven-week high of 1.89 percent hit last week.
-Yields have held in a 1.65-1.95 percent range since early October on subdued activity in the last weeks of 2013.
+Ten-year German yields were flat at 1.83 percent, having hit a seven-week high last week at 1.89 percent.
+Yields have held in a 1.65-1.95 percent range since the beginning of October.

 "Trading activity is now slowing significantly.
 It's a tight range and we expect a relatively constructive tone going into the end of the year," Patrick Jacq, Europe rate strategist at BNP Paribas said, adding he saw room for yields on German 5-10-year bonds to ease slightly.